 Florence to Dunes City

 Today you'll head south on Highway 101 after a leisurely morning exploring Historic Old Town Florence.
 Get coffee or tea to go at River Roasters and meander Bay Street and the boardwalk.
 Tour Old Town's murals, and shop for gifts, clothing, art, kitchenware, kites and fudge.
-The Florence Farmers' Market is here every Tuesday, 3 to 7 p.m. between May and October.
+The Florence Farmers Market is here every Tuesday late afternoon between May and October.

 Just across the Siuslaw Bridge is the windswept South Jetty.
 Drive into the dunes along the Siuslaw River to where the dunes meet with the ocean.
 Fishing and sandboarding are popular sports here, or you can just enjoy exploring the sand hills and water views.
 You might even spot surfers and windsurfers out by the jetty.